 - Use the YouCanQuit2 Quit Plan, an interactive tool, to learn step-by-step how to prepare to quit, track progress, get support and conquer your goals.

 - Learn about different types of medications that can increase your chances of quitting and staying quit.

 - Review the Tobacco Cessation Resources Guide, [PDF 433KB], which includes a list of resources to help you increase your confidence or motivation and quit tobacco.

 Deciding to quit tobacco is a big deal so kudos on taking the first step!
 If you’re ready to make your future tobacco free, YouCanQuit2 has the resources you need to help you prepare to quit, quit and stay quit.

 What should I do if I slip or relapse and start using tobacco again?

-Read through the “Stay Quit” section of the website for more tips and information about sticking to your quit even after a slip or relapse.
+Check out the “I Slipped so Did I Fail?” web article for more tips and information about sticking to your quit even after a slip.

 Can exercise help me quit tobacco?

 Yes.
 Exercise is a great way to help you become tobacco free.
 Exercise can help you:

 - Get through the nicotine cravings.
 Cravings usually only last five to 10 minutes and pumping out a round of push-ups or going for a quick walk can help you push through the times when you want tobacco the most.